-- A. Written permission is required for all field trips to sites other than the school property. - B. Permission Slips for trips throughout the year will be issued for each trip.
-Guardians must be informed as to the activities involved in the trip. - C. No child will leave school premises on a trip without the school having obtained express written permission from the guardian. - D. Vehicular seat belts must be worn on all field trips.
+- A. Written permission is required for all field trips to sites other than the school property. - B. Generally, the Walking Trip Permission form is signed at the beginning of the school year and covers all walking trips. - C. Permission Slips for trips throughout the year will be issued for each trip.
+Guardians must be informed as to the activities involved in the trip. - D. No child will leave school premises on a trip without the school having obtained express written permission from the guardian. - E. Vehicular seat belts must be worn on all field trips.